mayphyusinthant/e-commerce-website/README.md

 &ensp;<b> Web Security: </b>Your safety is our priority.
 We implement robust web security measures to protect your information.<br/>
 &ensp;<b> 24/7 Accessibility: </b> Enjoy round-the-clock access to our services, and find support through our dedicated customer support and FAQ page.<br/> <br/>

-Join us on Capital E-Commerce – where simplicity meets sophistication in the world of online grocery shopping.
+✨✨✨Join us on Capital E-Commerce – where simplicity meets sophistication in the world of online grocery shopping.✨✨✨

 ![image](https://github.com/mayphyusinthant/e-commerce-website/assets/154217638/a02cd5ba-fb58-488e-994c-e62daae03b1b)